Deciding to give a baby or child up for adoption

 Developing an adoption plan

-An adoption plan allows the child, the birth parents and the adoptive parents to have contact with each other after the adoption.
+An adoption plan allows the child, the birth parents and the adoptive parents to keep in touch with each other after the adoption.
 This is called ‘open adoption’.

 You can decide how much contact you are comfortable having with your child and their adoptive family.
-Adoption services in your state or territory will be the go-between.
-They will help you develop the adoption plan.
+Adoption services in your state or territory act as the go-between, and can will help you develop the adoption plan.

 There are things to think about for your adoption plan: